obinnafranklinduru/Solidity-Smart-Contract/Simple Ethereum Wallet/README.md

 Set another address as a User/Owner

-View the original/first User/Owner of wallet
+View the original/first user of wallet

 View the current User/Owner